-However, it is crucial to remember that having an excess amount of WC compared to industry norm can be a warning sign for investors—it can tell them that you are not efficiently using resources or are being too conservative with your financial operations.
+However, it is crucial to remember that having an excess amount of WC compared to industry norms can be a warning sign for investors—it can tell them that you are not efficiently using resources or are being too conservative with your financial operations.

 Do you Need More WC?